Blue Grass Trust: More than just a sign

 About BGT

-BGT is a donor-funded nonprofit that aims to protect + promote special historic places in the community.
+BGT is a donor-funded nonprofit that aims to protect + promote special historic buildings in the community.
 “Basically, we’re a group of concerned citizens, with a mission to educate, provide service, and mostly to advocate for preservation,” said Coleman.

 “We want to make preservation accessible for everyone.
 We don’t care if it’s a 1950s bungalow or 1700s mansion,” he added.
 The group can lead you to available historic tax credits or people who can properly renovate older homes.